Skip to Content

 Do Dolphins Get Struck by Boats?

 Occasionally, dolphins do get hit by boats.
-Mariners need to be mindful of dolphins.
-The propellers on a ship can be responsible for thousands of dolphins’ deaths yearly.
+The propellers on a ship can be responsible for hundreds, if not thousands of dolphin deaths every year.

 Bottlenose dolphins are found closer to the coast.
 This makes them more liable to a hit from a boat or ship.
 The probability of vessels striking marine mammals decreases when speed is reduced, and wildlife organizations have been instrumental in campaigning for slower speeds.

-Dolphins use sound often, and certain boats and vessels can be more dangerous.
+Dolphins use sound to echolocate, and certain boats and vessels can be dangerous.
 Jet skis are particularly troublesome, as they are quieter than most other boats.
 This makes them even harder for marine mammals to detect and avoid.